tessera-metrics/tessera/README.md

 Tessera is a front-end interface for Graphite, which provides a large selection of presentations, layout, and interactivity options for building dashboards.

+The biggest key differences between Tessera and other frontends are the separation of queries from presentations, and the ability to apply arbitrary transformations to the presentations & queries, allowing for a large degree of interactivity.

 ## Overview

 Tessera consists of a small python webserver written with Flask with a SQL backing store.
 The server manages storing and searching for dashboards, managing tags for organization, serving the basic UI assets, and providing a ReST API for the front-end to use.